niedzielski/niedzielski.com/stephen/index.md

 My pronouns are he/him.

 I grew up in Pennsylvania.
-I currently live in the city of Denver, Colorado of the United States with my partner, J., and our cat, Fritz.
+I currently live in the city of Denver, Colorado of the United States with my partner, J.

 I had a mix of public and homeschooling as well as a year of commercial arts vocational school.
 I graduated with a bachelor's of science in computer